Assessments for preschool and primary school Children

 Early Childhood Developmental Assessment

-An Early Childhood Developmental Assessment is for children who have not yet started school and can evaluate various aspects of their learning and development, including
+An Early Childhood Developmental Assessment is for children who have not yet started school and can evaluate various aspects of their learning and development, including:

 - cognitive development